-Your power package will be connected to a multifunction display (MFD), such as the SmartCraft VesselView display.
+The power package will be connected to a multifunction display (MFD), such as the SmartCraft VesselView display or SmartCraft Connect.
 Some autopilot functions require the installation of a Mercury-approved MFD, such as the VesselView 703 (shown following).
-Refer to your MFD operation manual for detailed instructions on how to operate your vessel's display.
+Refer to the MFD operation manual for detailed instructions on how to operate the vessel's display.